If you're looking to hire a development firm to build you a mobile or web app, this Quick Reference Guide is a must-have.

 Silence may greet you at first – it’s not an oft-asked question – so you might have to get the ball rolling yourself.
 You can talk about how authoring content might be difficult and might put the project off schedule; you can talk about how the timeline is tight but the team isn’t big, and that might mean a missed deadline; you could talk about how your users might balk at a big user interface redesign; and so on.
 Once you get the ball rolling, it’ll be interesting to hear all the potential ways this project might fail.

-Make sure to capture all these points in whatever method you prefer: have everyone write their points down on sticky notes or whiteboard; take notes yourself; whatever works.
+Make sure to capture all these points in whatever method you prefer: have everyone write their points down on sticky notes or whiteboard – we’re big fans of this type of approach – or take notes yourself; whatever works.
 Just make sure you capture them.
 Then ask the follow-up question:

 “How can we avoid these potential failure points?”

 And go back through them, one by one, and let everyone put on their problem-solving hats.
 At the end of the session, turn those solutions into actionable tasks that you can add to your meeting notes.
-All of a sudden you have list of potential roadblocks generated by the entire team – everybody is aware of the challenges ahead and who is responsible for overcoming those challenges.
-Each person is empowered to play their role in the success of the project.
+All of a sudden you have a list of potential roadblocks generated by the entire team – everybody is aware of the challenges ahead and who is responsible for overcoming those challenges.
+Each person is empowered to play their role in the success of your digital project.
+Combine these with KPIs and business outcomes that matter, and you’re in a good place

 Sounds a hell of a lot better than hopping on the Blame Train after 400 hours of work, doesn’t it?